javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

   alert(`Hello, ${user}!`);
 }

-// now calls to sayHi will be delayed for 3 seconds sayHi = delay(sayHi, 3000);
+// after this wrapping, calls to sayHi will be delayed for 3 seconds sayHi = delay(sayHi, 3000);

 sayHi("John"); // Hello, John! (after 3 seconds)
 ```

-As you can see, that mostly works.
+As we've seen already, that mostly works.
 The wrapper function `(*)` performs the call after the timeout.

 But a wrapper function does not forward property read/write operations or anything else.
 So if we have a property on the original function, we can't access it after wrapping: